soar-telescope/goodman_pipeline/README.md

 ## redspec.py
 This module basically organizes the data and sort of makes a plan for processing the night.

+- [x] Ability to operate Blue and Red camera. (transparent for the user)
 - [x] Read and Parse Arguments (uses argparse).
 Also checks for consistency.
 - [x] Define Night Class.
 Reads header information from and creates a class that contain important _night_ information.
 - [ ] Set mode to be used at the telescope (while observing).
 Is not defined yet if this is really necessary.